9 New Year’s Traditions From Around the World

 6. Mind your colors

 There are a lot of traditions that involve clothes: In Brazil, for example, you wear white to ward off evil spirits.
-In China, you dress in red for good luck (in February though, that’s when they’ll celebrate New Year’s in 2016).
+In China, you dress in red for good luck (in January though, that’s when they’ll celebrate the New Year in 2023).
 Underwear seems to be an even more crucial part of New Year’s traditions all around the world, so definitely follow this underwear color guide to get your outfit just right.

 7. Watch what you eat